Vancouver, WA Motorcycle Accident Attorney

 In some cases, a motorcycle part or system such as brakes or tires has failed, affecting the ability of the motorcyclist to control the vehicle.
 In others, streets, roads or highways may not have been safe, and a city, county, or state entity may be named in a lawsuit.

-Laws Riders Should Know
+Laws Motorcycle Riders Should Know

-- Motorcycle endorsement required.
 To operate a two-wheel or three-wheel motorcycle in the state of Washington, you must have the correct motorcycle endorsement on your driver’s license.
 This will take special training and testing.

-- Helmets required on all riders.
 Every motorcyclist and passenger must wear an approved helmet to legally ride in the state.
 Approved helmets have Department of Transportation (DOT) stickers on the rear exterior.
 Helmets must fit snugly and not have any defects.
 Unless your motorcycle has a windshield, you must wear eye protection as well.

-- Motorcycle equipment required.
 Your motorcycle must have certain equipment.
 You must maintain this equipment accordingly.
 Your bike should have mirrors on both sides, a windshield (unless you are wearing eye protection), a horn, a muffler, handlebars no higher than 30 inches above your seat, and head and tail lamps.

-- Motorcyclists must obey all traffic rules.
 A motorcycle is a motor vehicle in the eyes of the law, and therefore must obey all the same rules.
 Motorcyclists must stop at stop signs and traffic lights, yield the right-of-way when applicable, and cannot share a lane with a motor vehicle.
 It is illegal in Washington to lane split, or to ride between two lanes of traffic.

 Breaking a motorcycle law could put you and your passengers at risk.
 Weaving between lanes of traffic and speeding, for example, could cause you to lose control and crash.
 Following the rules keeps you predictable and visible to other drivers.
 This can greatly increase your safety and decrease the odds of a motorist colliding with you.
 Finally, obeying the law could keep you from absorbing liability in an accident – protecting your legal rights.